 Raise a Glass to Don 2019

-This event is a celebration of Don Dunstan AC QC and everything that he has done to shape South Australia as we know it.
-Join us in celebrating the life that Don lived, the lives that he has changed and his impact on society today.
-As the 20th Anniversary since the passing of Don we encourage you to share your memories amongst likeminded supporters and Raise a Glass!
+This event was a celebration of Don Dunstan AC QC and everything that he has done to shape South Australia as we know it.
+At Raise a Glass, we celebrated the life that Don lived, the lives that he has changed and his impact on society today.
+Memories were shared amongst likeminded supporters at this very special 20th anniversary commemoration of Don Dunstan.

 Raise a Glass to Don 2018